|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Ice cream is nice but fruit and ice cream is next-level goodness!
+Ice cream is nice but fruit and ice cream is next-level goodness.
 Most people do not associate ice cream with Indian cuisine but there are a fair few ice cream flavors that are uniquely Indian.
-Sitaphal (Hindi for custard apple) is a lovely, exotic fruit that is common in India and when in season, a great ingredient to add to or serve with any ice cream.
-I love the slightly grainy texture it brings to sitaphal ice cream!
+Sitaphal (Hindi for custard apple) is a lovely, creamy fruit that is common in India and when in season, a great ingredient to add to or serve with any ice cream.
+We love the slightly grainy texture it brings to sitaphal ice cream!

 This recipe is so simple to make, my brother and I would often treat ourselves to it as kids.
 My mom would come into the kitchen and see us hard at work, making our own dessert.
 Once we got the hang of it and had experimented with other fruit, we became quite the ice cream creators, churning out some unique and tasty flavors.
 With such few ingredients required and the necessary skill level quite low, this is a good little treat to involve your kids with preparing.

 Sitaphals are ripe in the winter months in India.
 While this recipe is for sitaphal, you can use any creamy fruit or a combination of a few.
 Enjoy!

 In a deep bowl, mash the custard apple to a coarse pulp using a fork.
 Now cover with cling wrap and freeze slightly (not until rock solid).